Instant Pot Desserts That Prove the Appliance Can Ace Sweets, Too

 Dulce de Leche Cheesecake

 Dulce de leche, a caramel-like condensed milk confection, is the star of the filling in this quick cheesecake recipe.
 After it cooks for 40 minutes, get artistic and indulgent by swirling extra dulce de leche and melted chocolate over every slice.
-Warning: The results are so scrumptious that the entire batch might disappear faster than the cook time.
+Warning: The results are so scrumptious that the entire batch might disappear faster than the cook time of the pressure cooker cake.

 Warm up your night with the best Instant Pot dessert recipe under 200 calories per serving.
 Whole wheat bread, dried tart cherries, and Greek yogurt add nutrition.
 High pressure subtracts cooking time.
-Including prep and cool time, you can have this craveable chocolate bread pudding ready to serve about 90 minutes quicker than our slow cooker chocolate bread pudding.
+Including prep and cool time, you can have this craveable chocolate bread pudding ready to serve in just over an hour.

 Pressure Cooker Blueberry French Toast Casserole

 Devour this Instant Pot dessert recipe after dinner, then save any leftovers for brunch.
 There’s no wrong time to savor this sweet berries and cream creation.
-Steam it on high pressure for 25 minutes.
-While it’s cooling for half an hour, stir together the Lemon Mascarpone Cream topping.
-Multitasking and multicookers can coexist!
+Cook it on high pressure for 25 minutes.
+While it’s cooling, stir together the Lemon Mascarpone Cream topping.
+Multitasking and multicookers can coexist—they sure do in this Instant Pot blueberry cobbler!

-Honey, cinnamon, ginger, and cardamom penetrate every bite of the fall fruit when you poach them—pronto—using this Instant Pot dessert recipe.
+Honey, cinnamon, ginger, and cardamom infuse every bite of the fall fruit when you poach them—pronto—using this recipe.
 Dump the fruit, spices, and cider into the pot, lock the lid, and cook on high pressure for 5 minutes.
 Remove the pears, then reduce the sauce to a syrup using the multicooker’s sauté function.
 That’s it!
 Unless you want to top with vanilla Greek yogurt or cinnamon ice cream, which we certainly recommend.

 Coconut Rice Pudding with Berries

-We have some berry good news for you!
 A whopping 180 minutes of cook time turns into 10 (yes, really) when you swap the slow cooker instructions for this easy Instant Pot dessert recipe.
-Also good: This Asian-inspired rice pudding can be topped with fresh or frozen fruit so you can whip it up any day of the year.
+This Asian-inspired rice pudding can be topped with fresh or frozen fruit so you can whip it up no matter the produce season.